-Gérald Chanques: "Make everyone feel part of this historic university".
+Gérald Chanques: “Making everyone feel like a member of this historic university”

-Following his recent appointment as vice-president for historical heritage at the University of Montpellier, Gérald Chanques presents us with his vision of heritage.
-Between his official mission and his more personal interests, he reaffirms his attachment to the university that taught him the joy and duty of studying.
+Following his recent appointment as Vice President for Historical Heritage at the University of Montpellier, Gérald Chanques shares his vision of heritage with us.
+Between his official duties and more personal passions, he reaffirms his attachment to this university, which taught him the joy and duty of studying.

 Name?